 So let’s pretend this is student one and the student is starting this writing piece.
 Well, as the student moves along this process they will add each item to their check list.
 So for example to outline, for this first milestone, they need to outline the intro, they need to outline the body one, outline body two and then outline their conclusion.

 So this is the student card.
 They can always look at my lists and my lists stay at the top of each milestone to refer back to their individual objectives or mini goals here.
-And students add them, so they are responsible to manage their own task card.
+And students add them, so they are responsible to manage their own task cards.

 As a student completes this, this is really great for them because they feel really accomplished and they feel like they’ve done their work.
 Students check off their items and as you can see their percent changes; it also indicates it here.
 So students feel really accomplished and it makes a really overwhelming large task like writing an essay, very, very attainable and manageable.